-This type of analysis needs to be taken cautiously; the adjusted R2s for the regressions in Table VIII range from .047 to .207.
-There is still considerable variation in earnings not explained by anything in this paper.
+This type of analysis needs to be taken cautiously; the adjusted R for the regressions Table 8 is based on range from .05 to .19.
+There is still considerable variation in wages not explained by anything in this paper.
 Those speaking better English may have come to the US with skills more adaptable to the US labor market.
 Moreover, anyone who has been in the US for 55 years and cannot speak English very well probably has some other deficiency driving down his earnings, suggesting that some of the gaps discussed here may be inflated to begin with.

-The results presented in Table VIII do strongly suggest that those Mexican immigrants speaking very well perform reasonably similarly to natives, after controlling for human capital.
-Although their rewards to human capital acquisitions are slightly lower than those for natives, their earnings grow more quickly over time and can eventually catch up to native earnings.
-It is reasonable to say, with qualification, that English language deficiency is almost wholly responsible for the immigrant-native earnings gap after controlling for human capital.
+The results presented in Table 8 do strongly suggest that those Mexican immigrants speaking very well perform reasonably similarly to natives, after controlling for human capital.
+Although their rewards to human capital acquisitions are slightly lower than those for natives, their wages grow more quickly over time and can eventually catch up to native wages.
+It is reasonable to say, with qualification, that English language deficiency is almost wholly responsible for the immigrant-native wage gap after controlling for human capital.